csgf/aginfra-sg-mobile/docs/index.rst

 .. image:: images/aginfra.png
    :align: left
-   :scale: 80%
+   :scale: 75%
    :target: PLAY_

-**agINFRA SG Mobile** is a mobile application developed in the contest of `agINFRA project <PROJECT-URL_>`_ Android versions is available from `Google Play <PLAY_>`_.
-The main aim of this mobile app is to provide an easy way to access, from your mobile appliances, digital assets and its metadata stored in different kinds of storage:
+**agINFRA SG Mobile** is a mobile application developed in the contest of `agINFRA project <PROJECT-URL_>`_.
+The Android version is available from `Google Play <PLAY_>`_.
+The main aim of this mobile app is to provide an easy way to access, from your mobile appliances, digital assets and metadata stored in different kinds of storage:

 - Local storage
 - Grid storage
 - Cloud storage

-agINFRA SG Mobile currently provides access to the Soil Map data repository:
+The agINFRA SG Mobile currently provides access to the Soil Map data repository.

 ============
 Installation